This is an edited Repost from last year. The Idea of Shopping and Living Locally is as relevant and important a topic as ever. Happy Holidays…

 If a shop, restaurant or other business has customer service that shines, let them and others know.
 If you love a product carried by a particular store, let your friends and neighbors know what it is and where you found it.
 Before you automatically go to a big box store, or shop online, check to see if there is a handy source for it nearby.
 We are all too busy, and so used to the Amazon Lifestyle, that we tend to forget the simple pleasures of shopping in a leisurely fashion or hand-picking a gift or item we need from a store in our own area.

 Support the events and promotions, seasonal and otherwise, participated in or sponsored by local merchants and community organizations.
 Not only are these often fun, but you may find deals and new things you haven’t even heard about.

 We're Over the Rainbow— Texas Style

 Just a few notes and observations before I go.
-We can’t wait to celebrate a Fort Davis Texas Holiday Season as one of the newer businesses in town.
+We can’t wait to celebrate our second Fort Davis Texas Holiday Season as one of the newer businesses in town.
 We’ve got some great gift ideas in the store, along with cards and wrapping paper you probably wont find just everywhere.
 We try to keep it fresh and fun.
 We’re a bit quirky, and we know it, so we try to build on our strengths.
-Watch Facebook and Instagram for store specials and promotions as the holidays approach, and a big Very Vintage Christmas sale on December 4th.
-Don’t forget that next Saturday, November 27th is Small Business Saturday.
+Watch Facebook and Instagram for store specials and promotions as the holidays approach, and a big Very Vintage Christmas sale from December 10th to 17th.
+Take 20% Off all Christmas Decorations.